 Lowering the cost of cabinets means more money to spend on flooring, appliances, countertops, and wall treatments.
 An important way to do this is by foregoing custom-built cabinets in favor of factory-made cabinets.

 Both ready-to-assemble (RTA) cabinets, as well as preassembled factory cabinets, are available.
 Both types of cabinets are substantially more affordable than custom-built cabinetry.

 Basic Kitchen Cabinet Prices

 On the low end, expect to pay between $1,600 and $4,500 on a basic 10-by-10-foot kitchen for RTA (ready to assemble) cabinets or preassembled cabinets, shipped and delivered to your door or to the nearest shipping and receiving facility.

 The lower end of this price range is for unassembled cabinets.
 The pre-assembled option significantly adds to the cost in two ways: the cost of the company assembling the cabinets for you plus the higher shipping costs.
 Flat-packed RTA kitchen cabinets take up less space than assembled cabinets, so they are less expensive to ship.

 Actual cost estimates from some well-known kitchen cabinet manufacturers may surprise you with the wide range.
-In addition, remember that many factors can further influence cost, such as the style of cabinet, whether they are assembled or not, and whether they are being shipped to the home or are being picked up by the customer.
-These price comparisons assume standard cabinet configurations for a small 10-by-10-foot kitchen.
+In addition, remember that many factors can further influence cost, such as the style of the cabinet, whether they are assembled or not, and whether they are being shipped to the home or are being picked up by the customer.

 01 of 03

-From The Cabinet Spot, these unassembled cabinets feature all-wood construction with 5/8-inch-thick A-grade plywood boxes.
-The price of $2,327 includes free shipping because shipping is free for orders over $2,500.
+From The RTA Store, these unassembled cabinets feature all-wood construction with 5/8-inch-thick A-grade plywood boxes.
+The lowest price pre-assembled cabinets ($2,900) includes free shipping because shipping is free for orders over $2,500.
 The lowest price for unassembled kitchen cabinets here is about $2,000.

 - 1 base cabinet, 15"